"Have no fear of perfection -- you'll never reach it." -- Salvador Dali

 feeling like a failure

 “I’m so bad at this.”
 I told my partner as we clumsily danced together.
-It was my first week at my friend’s swing class, and it wasn’t going well.
+It was my first week at my friend’s swing dance class and it wasn’t going well.
 “I’m terrible,” I thought.
 “I'm sure she’s probably thinking about how bad I am."
 I looked around to see the other couples smiling and laughing.
 "Everybody else seems so good and I feel like a failure.”
 I couldn't wait to get out of there and not come back.

 the myth of perfectionism